emilpriver/go-hugo-portfolio/content/blog/hello-rust.md

 let later_reused_value = &value.clone()[6..];
 ```

-But if it wasn't for the borrow checker and all the "headache" it can create would we create performance issues and bugs that we don't like.
+But if it wasn't for the borrow checker would we have performance issues and bugs that we don't like.

 But as you might see, the error description is really useful and well-defined.
 And we also get a more in-depth explanation by running `rustc --explain E0502` in the command line.
 This is the part the developer behind rust has worked hard on to develop a good developer experience.